zerodogg/rotcelloc/README.md

 **menuSiteTitle** - this is the title that will be displayed on the top right of your site.
 Any text string is permitted.

-**maxMoviesPerRenderedPage** - to not overload a browser on large collections by trying to display one thousand images at once, rotcelloc uses a form of infinite scrolling to limit the load.
-It only displays maxMoviesPerRenderedPage at one time, when the user is reaching the bottom of the result, it renders the next batch of the same number.
+**maxEntriesPerRenderedPage** - to not overload a browser on large collections by trying to display one thousand images at once, rotcelloc uses a form of infinite scrolling to limit the load.
+It only displays maxEntriesPerRenderedPage at one time, when the user is reaching the bottom of the result, it renders the next batch of the same number.
 A reasonable place to start is 100.

-**maxMoviesPerRenderedPageMobile** - this is the same as the above, except this version only applies to mobile browsers.
+**maxEntriesPerRenderedPageMobile** - this is the same as the above, except this version only applies to mobile browsers.
 Those are often running on limited connections and generally have weaker hardware than their desktop counterparts (and they also show fewer results on-screen at a time).
 It is therefore